 Styling rules are pretty simple.
 The colour can be approached in much the same way as navy: it’s all about balance.
 Try a cobalt T-shirt with black chino shorts and black loafers for a punchier take on preppy styling or amp up your favourite white jeans and low-tops with a knitted long sleeve polo shirt taken in summer’s new answer to navy.

 Before you get overexcited though, cobalt’s got it’s limits.
-As is the case with most retina-widening colours, it’s best left occupy the limelight solo: so choose a few backing singer pieces to support your headline act.
+As is the case with most retina-widening colours, it’s best left to occupy the limelight solo: so choose a few backing singer pieces to support your headline act.